Questions Agents Should Be Asking Before Joining a Real Estate Firm

 Support Systems and Operations

-• What systems do you use for compliance and paperwork?
+• What systems handle compliance and paperwork?

 Brand, Marketing, and Your Online Presence